-3. The Secretary-General shall, in consultation with the Finance Committee, within 90 Days of the end of a Calendar Year, prepare an independently audited statement of the income and expenditure of the Fund for circulation to the members of the Authority.
+3. The Secretary-General shall, in consultation with the Finance Committee, within 90 Days of the end of a Calendar Year, prepare an independently audited statement of the income and expenditure of the Fund [ECF] [Pew - replace] [for circulation to the members of the Authority] [for submission to the Assembly for their consideration and to be made publicly available on the Authority's website] [Pew - replace].]